Whether you're on the quest for luscious locks or radiating skin, adding a little biotin to your life can go a long way.

 1. Boosts metabolism

-In the simplest terms, biotin supports the breakdown and metabolism of fat, carbohydrates, and amino acids to provide your body with energy.
-And studies show that when combined with chromium picolinate, which is involved in glucose and insulin regulation, it could increase metabolic rate and nutrient metabolism 5.
+In the simplest terms, biotin helps with the breakdown and metabolism of fat, carbohydrates, and amino acids to provide your body with energy.
+Studies show that when combined with chromium picolinate, which is involved in glucose and insulin resistance regulation, it could increase metabolic rate and nutrient metabolism.
+(5)

 However, while combining biotin and chromium may support key metabolic processes involved in weight management, they're not wonder weight loss pills.
 They won't substitute for hard work and willpower.